danopdev/LNDP-Server/README.md

 I needed a simple and fast mechanism to copy files between my smartphone and my laptop.
 I tried to use FTP or SAMBA but there was always something that didn't work or it was too slow.

-The comunication is done over HTTP and on Android side it use Document Provider API.
+The comunication is done over HTTP or HTTPS and on Android side it use Document Provider API.

 This is the server (linux) part.
 Check [LNDP-Android](https://github.com/danopdev/LNDP-Android) (the smartphone application) for more details.